Surgical Procedures: Surgery and Staging for Penile Cancer

 What is recovery like?

-Recovery from a penile surgery may include a stay in the hospital for one to two nights depending on the extent of the procedure you have had.
+Recovery from a penile surgery may require a stay in the hospital for one to two nights depending on the extent of the procedure you have had.
 You may have a temporary urinary catheter to drain urine from your bladder and will be given instructions on catheter care before leaving the hospital.

 Your healthcare provider will discuss your particular activity restrictions depending on the surgery you have had.